Bhornpat/gitlab-cicd-monitor/README.md

 # Learn GitLab CI/CD by building a complete CICD pipeline for a python demo project | with Docker
-# DO ONLY test and build stages! from Crash course
+# DO ONLY test and build stages! from Crash Course

 ## Python Flask - Demo Web Application